ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/pac-exercise.md

 # Generating and Using a PAC

-In this module you will learn how to generate a PAC (Peripheral Access Crate) from an SVD file, read it's documentation and write a small program that enables the UARTE0 register.
+In this module you will learn how to generate a PAC (Peripheral Access Crate) from an SVD file, read its documentation and write a small program that enables the UARTE0 peripheral.